pol-arevalo-soler/training_cicd/WORKSHOP-GITHUB.md

 ![Initial Actions](./images/GitHub_Actions.jpg)

-4. Before using the "commit" button, edit the line shown in this image and remove "3.8 and 3.9" (you don't need to check this code in 3 different versions of python with 3.10 is enough)
+4. Edit the line shown in this image and remove "3.8 and 3.9" (you don't need to check this code in 3 different versions of python with 3.10 is enough)

 ![Initial Python](./images/GitHub_Python.jpg)